-Permits are available for purchase online and in person at the Records counter during business hours.
-We are unable to offer refunds or exchanges for permits. *Permits are available in limited quantities outside of regular business hours at the police department’s dispatch window for an additional $5 fee.
+Permits are available for purchase online and in person at the main police department.
+We are unable to offer refunds or exchanges for permits.

 Annual overnight parking permits

 Certain addresses in Menlo Park may qualify for an annual overnight parking permit.
 Qualifying addresses are limited to those apartment buildings that lack adequate off-street parking spaces (less than two spaces per unit) and are zoned R3.

 Contact us to see if your address qualifies and has permits available.
 If eligible to purchase an annual permit the cost is $150.
 The annual permit cycle begins September 1 and expires August 31 of the following year.
 Permit costs are prorated by month if purchased after the onset of a permit cycle.
 You can choose to purchase or renew online.
 All applicants interested in purchasing an annual overnight permit are required to present a lease or utility bill as proof of residency and current California vehicle registration.
 The same name must be listed on both documents.
 We are unable to issue permits to vehicles registered outside of California.